 As a college student, you probably don’t have much money to spend on a perfect spring break in NYC.
-Here is a list of new spring break destinations in the US that offer fun experiences, unique culture and new food at an affordable price.
+Here is a list of spring break destinations in 2020 in the US that offer fun experiences, unique culture and new food at an affordable price.

 Must Visit in New Orleans – The French Quarter

 You cannot visit New Orleans without going to the French Quarter.
 The neighborhood, also known as Vieux Carré, is the heart and soul of the city.
 The French Quarter has held on to its French heritage, the street names are still listed in French.
 Wander the narrow cobblestone streets to find Jackson Square and the Faulkner House.
 Pay attention to the architecture: balconies are designed with baroque ironwork and hanging plants, while leafy courtyards are filled with fountains.
 Bourbon Street — New Orleans’ infamous party hub is also located in the French Quarter.
 This street full of street performers and fortune tellers as well as bars.
 Although a trip to New Orleans isn’t complete without strolling down Bourbon Street, keep in mind that evenings on Bourbon are best for adults only.